kaveriiiiii026/ExpenseTracker_CIA1_DALmb/README.md

 ## Topic:

 You can manage your finances with the help of a unique tool like the Python expense tracker project.
 It's like keeping a digital journal where you can record everything you spend money on.
-Additionally, you can categorise your spending by types of expenses, such as food, entertainment, and transportation.
+Additionally, you can categorize your spending by types of expenses, such as food, entertainment, and transportation.

 You will find it simpler to understand where your money is going thanks to the project.
 It generates reports and graphs that display your spending in each category so you can better understand your spending patterns.
 It can also assist you in establishing spending thresholds in each category to prevent overspending.